nwpointer/three-landscape/README.md

 ## Roadmap:

+Thought it might be fun to let people vote on new feature ideas, if you're interested in a particular feature, leave of thumbs up on the assosiated issue.

+issues sorted by most votes: https://github.com/nwpointer/three-landscape/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc

 - Optional tri-planar projection (helps reduce texture stretching on extreme hight differentials)

 - Anti height terracing shader (height terracing affects dense meshes w high displacement scale)